-- (a) Zoning districts where urban agriculture is allowed. - (b) Permitting requirements. - (c) Development and performance standards. - (d) Environmentally safe and sustainable practices. - (e) Sale of crops and value-added products. - (f) Animal husbandry. - (g) Disposal of food waste and agricultural byproducts.
+- Zoning districts where urban agriculture is allowed. - Permitting requirements. (b) - Development and performance standards. (c) - Environmentally safe and sustainable practices. - Sale of crops and value-added products. (e) - (f) Animal husbandry. - Disposal of food waste and agricultural byproducts.

 Amend County Ordinance Code Title 8 - Zoning to add a requirement for certain projects to incorporate community gardens into the project design.
 As part of this process, identify a threshold for triggering this requirement, considering project type, size, and location, and establish standards for garden size and design.
 Consider the unique needs of Impacted Communities when developing these regulations.